akhanf/snakebatch/README.md

 ## Instructions

-1. Clone this repository (can clone to a `/project` folder since it still runs the app on local scratch)
+1. Clone this repository

-2. Edit the `config/snakebids.yml` file to customize your run options.
-Pay attention to the following options:
+2. Edit the `config/config.yml` file to customize your run options.

+ Describe sections of each config:

+ datasets:

+ apps:

+ defaults: #sets global options

   - `tag:` this is the tag, branch, or commit to use for the app
   - `opts:` this defines the CLI options for the app
   - `resources:` this defines how much resources each session is allocated when submitting jobs